 At the moment my stomach is satisfied with just the right amount of food.
 The sun is still up and I’m laying on my bed as music plays and I’m in my own zone.
 As I write this, it’s 6:30 pm on a Saturday and I’m quite at peace, relaxing in comfy clothes.

 Yesterday, at this exact time I was physically and mentally in a different state.
 I was worn-out instead of recharged, and my toes and muscles were throbbing.
-At the end of a rehearsal week, we’ll have tallied up somewhere between 20-30 hours learning new ballets such as Brahms-Schoenberg Quartet and revisiting former ones such as Giselle.
+At the end of a rehearsal week, we’ll have tallied up somewhere between 20-30 hours learning new ballets and revisiting former ones.
 Simply said, long hours of rehearsal days are hard and weekends are a dancer’s friend.

 After the ballet class, I carpooled with a few friends to an engagement BBQ party at a park in Pacifica.
 To no surprise, there were numerous dancers there.
 The wonderful thing about the Bay Area is the ability to escape quickly into nature—Golden Gate Park, the Presidio, Ocean Beach, a little further to the Marin Headlands, or Pacifica’s beaches and parks.

 After celebrating with dear friends I returned to my apartment with my roommates.
-We each were left to our own devices…one had school assignments to complete (I completed my full courses of the LEAP program last season); the other roommate had laundry to do (I already did my laundry); and I’ve been leisurely going through mail up until the time that I’ve been writing this blog.
+We each were left to our own devices: one had school assignments to complete (I completed my full courses with Saint Mary’s College’s LEAP program); the other roommate had laundry to do (I already did my laundry); and I’ve been leisurely going through mail up until the time that I’ve been writing this blog.
 Later tonight I may go to the gym if my Netflix or iPhone doesn’t bind me to my bed.
 Tomorrow I’ll wake up early to attend church and then drive toward Sacramento with my boyfriend to attend a wedding!
 It is all very exciting, very busy, and very unique: welcome to my typical weekend!

 P.S.
 Weekends during the rehearsal season are different from our performance season so stay tuned to hear more!